-The Safe Sport Authorization Act of 2017
+The Safe Sport Authorization Act

 Coaches, volunteers, staff and officials can help prevent child sexual abuse in their sports organizations.
 Adhering to written policies and procedures can help create a positive and safe environment.

-What is the Safe Sport Authorization Act of 2017?
+What is the Safe Sport Authorization Act?